sebdanielsson/docker-etlegacy/README.md

 ## Changelog
 **2021-10-01:** ET: Legacy 2.78.0 is here!
-* Bump ET: Legacy to version 2.78.0
+* Bump ET: Legacy to version 2.78.0.
 * Upgrade base image to Debian Bullseye.
+* New installation method.

 **2021-03-18:** ET: Legacy 2.77.1 is here!
 * Bump ET: Legacy to version 2.77.1